laminlabs/lamin-blog/docs/arrayloader-benchmarks.md

 ## Scaling training across multiple GPUs

 We investigated whether `MappedCollection` would work well for scaling training across multiple GPUs.
 It works out of the box, and the speedup scales directly with the number of GPUs (**Figure 3**).
-Streamable datasets also scale across multiple GPUs, but typically require orchestrating workers.
+Streamable datasets also scale across multiple GPUs, but typically require orchestrating workers and do not support full shuffling and weighted sampling by default.

 ![](arrayloader-benchmarks/figure_3.svg)